Recent Mad Trraveller

 Kiyomizu Dera

-Kiyomizu-dera: The Temple That Has Survived Fire Sixteen Times Kiyomizu-dera has been rebuilt after burning down repeatedly over its 1,200-year history, most recently in 1633 during the Edo period.
-The current main hall is that 1633 reconstruction, a massive wooden structure built without a single nail, cantilevered out over the slope of Mount Otowa on 139 wooden pillars.
-The platform extends 13...
+Kiyomizu-dera: The Temple That Has Survived Fire Sixteen Times Kiyomizu-dera has been rebuilt after burning down repeatedly over its 1,200-year history, most recently in 1633.
+The current main hall is that Edo-period reconstruction – a massive wooden structure built without a single nail, cantilevered out over the slope of Mount Otowa on 139 wooden pillars.
+The platform extends 13 metres...

 read more